minimize subject to c′xai′x≥bi,ai′x≤bi,ai′x=bi,xj≥0,xj≤0,i∈M1,i∈M2,i∈M3,j∈N1,j∈N2.

 Proof.

-where NN is the set of indices corresponding to the nonbasic variables under the given basis.
+where N is the set of indices corresponding to the nonbasic variables under the given basis.
 Since B is invertible, we obtain

 Simplex Method (Naive)